Governance and Global Affairs

 Every PhD candidate is enrolled in one of the University Graduate Schools.

 Within the Graduate School of Governance & Global Affairs you can conduct your PhD research in a wide range of subjects.
 Each PhD candidate is affiliated to one of the institutes or centres:

 - the Institute of Security and Global Affairs

 The PhD programme can be conducted full-time and part-time.

 The Graduate School is responsible for training and supervising the PhD candidates.
 Within three months after starting a PhD track, a training and supervision plan (including the personal development plan) is drawn up by the PhD candidate in collaboration with the supervisor.
-Once a year, at the Annual Review, specific individual adjustments and alterations may be determined in agreement with the PhD candidate’s main supervisor and the Graduate School Board.
+Our educational programme includes several courses.

 Once you have decided on your field of research, you should start looking for a supervisor as early as possible.
 Finding the right supervisor is a key element in the process of obtaining a doctorate.

 A PhD supervision team consist of two supervisors.
 Both must hold a doctorate, and one must hold the rank of full professor.
 Supervision can involve scholars from different Institutes, Faculties, and, exceptionally, Universities.